openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 do!
 We can not be copying secrets between every machine.
 One machine that is compromised would mean that many secrets will are revealed!

-This solution can be evolved and improved, but we do not have to it!
-Where this line of thought goes is right into existing technology that has already been solved for us!
-It is call (public-key cryptography)[https://en.wikipedia.org/wiki/Public-key_cryptography], and it provides everything we need.
+This solution can be evolved and improved, but we do not have to continue improving the solution!
+If we did, we would end up recreating an existing technology.
+That technology is (public-key cryptography)[https://en.wikipedia.org/wiki/Public-key_cryptography], and it provides everything we need.

-Public-key cryptography allows each device to have a unique secret, private key, that prooves its unique identity.
+Public-key cryptography allows each device to have a unique, secret, private key that proves its unique identity.
 That private key is mathematically tied to a public key.
 The public key can be used to encrypt messages that only the private key holder can decrypt.
 Also, the public key cannot be used to derive the original private key.
 This